tobias-rothmann/Challenge_Response_Kiosk/README.md

 ## How do adapt

 The cryptographic pirimitve behind the challenge-reponse protocol is capsulated in the 'verificator.move' file.
 The standard implementation comes with ed25519 sigantures (i.e. buyer challenges with a random seed and seller solves the challenge by signing the random seed with the object specific private key).
-However, this cryptographic primitve can be changed to virtually everything (for example to accept zk-proofs, which proof computation that would be too much to compute on chain), one would only need to exchange the verificator.move file.
+However, this cryptographic primitve can be changed to virtually everything (for example to accept zk-proofs, to prove computation that would be too much to compute on chain), one would only need to exchange the verificator.move file.